apsitos/HappyHourAPI/README.md

 `GET`/api/v1/happyhours
 * returns a complete array of happy hours, including the hours and its food and drink specials, with a unique identifier to associate it with its restaurant

+`GET`/api/v1/happyhours?id=
+* will return a single happy hour when a number is entered after the =

 `GET`/api/v1/happyhours/:id
 * returns a single happy hour and its information